-We’ll be leaving for a cross continent road trip through 15 countries from England to Mongolia next week during the Festival of Slow.
+We’ll be leaving for a cross continent road trip through 15 countries from England to Mongolia next week starting the Mongol Rally.
 Many people have expressed concerns about the countries that we’ll be driving through.
 Sure, we’ll be facing corruption and bandits and some places will feel like the Wild West of years gone by, but there are more dangerous places in the world.

 World’s 10 Most Dangerous Countries

 Travelling is one thing that many people all over the world love to do.
 Louis Armstrong sang a song titled, “What a Wonderful World.”
 Although he is correct that this is an amazing world in which we live in, all parts of the globe are not necessarily safe to visit.
 In fact, there are some places that are quite dangerous.
 Drugs, murder and terrorism are all signs of the perilous world today.
 Crime is also rampant all across the globe.
-People from all over the world love to travel; however, you need to think twice before visiting these hostile destinations.
-Don’t say we didn’t warn you!
+People from all over the world love to travel; however, you need to think twice and do your research before visiting these hostile destinations.

 Afghanistan is a country at war.
-There are landmines dispersed throughout the region, and bombings are a regular affair in the country.
+There are land mines dispersed throughout the region, and bombings are a regular affair in the country.
 Military operations continue to occur in Afghanistan, and there is an array of political unrest in the area.
-Even with the death of Bin Laden, Al Qaeda still operates in some parts of the country.
+Parts of the country are under control of the Taliban, al-Qaeda and Islamic Jihad Union.
 Afghanistan remains an unpredictable and unstable environment.

 Saddam may be gone, but the threat is still real.
 There are terrorist’s organizations and militia groups that place bombs in markets and beside the roads.
 Sometimes these groups take hostages and kill them.
 Ironically, the presence of military troops from other countries has made Iraq even more dangerous.
-Many Iraqis have a lot of anger towards outsiders.
-Therefore, foreigners could be in grave danger when they visit Iraq.
+Foreigners could be in danger when they visit Iraq.

 The country of Somalia seems to be in chaos because there is no government.
 The country has become a home for warlords, pirates, kidnappers, Islamist insurgents and angry young people.
 Tensions from surrounding borders are trickling into Somalia, and the seas around the country are invested with pirates.
 Somalia also is suffering from drought, war, famine and high food prices.